Robert Hayward, Baron Hayward: Return to Parliament

-On 27 August 2015 it was announced in the Dissolution Honours List that Hayward would be awarded a life peerage.
+On 27 August 2015 it was announced in the Dissolution Honours list that Hayward would be awarded a life peerage.
 He was created Baron Hayward, of Cumnor in the County of Oxfordshire, on 28 September 2015.

 In June 2016, Hayward sponsored the Assisted Dying Bill 2016–17 in the House of Lords.
 In 2017, he revealed that he has been living with multiple sclerosis.

-In December 2017 and January 2018, Lord Hayward appeared on Sky News and other media channels campaigning against the use of plastic wrapping of fruit and vegetables by supermarkets.

-Asked a series of questions supporting the extension of plastic bags charge to all shops- Lords order paper June/July 2019.